Children's Comprehensive Bible Question Quiz

 c.
 Abraham.

-b.
-Jonah was transported to Ninevah for 3 days by a big fish.
+c.
+Jonah was transported to Nineveh over a 3-day period by a big fish.

 a.
 Adam.
 He killed Eve for eating an apple.

-b.
-Cain was jealous of his brother Able because Abel's animal sacrifice was considered better than Cain's crops.
+c.
+Cain was jealous of his brother Abel because Abel's animal sacrifice was considered better than Cain's crop sacrifice.

 a.
 Samson.